 For instance, independent contractors are not covered by the workers’ compensation system in Oklahoma.
 If a small business owner hires an independent contractor, he is not required to provide workers’ compensation coverage to him even if he is required to provide it to his other workers.
 This is because independent contractors are not considered employees, so they are not entitled to the same benefits.

 According to the U.S. Small Business Administration, most small businesses in Oklahoma are sole proprietorships.
 If you are a sole proprietor operating in Oklahoma, you are not legally required to obtain workers’ compensation insurance.
 However, sole proprietors can choose to purchase coverage if they would like to be protected in the event of an on-the-job injury.

 There are several exceptions, but many small businesses are required to purchase workers’ compensation coverage for their employees.
 If you work at a small business, it’s in your best interest to find out whether or not your employer has coverage so you are prepared following a workplace injury.

 Have you been injured at work?
 If so, the knowledgeable attorneys at Armstrong & Vaught, P.L.C. can help.
 Our experienced team will work tirelessly to protect your rights and secure the workers’ compensation benefits you deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.